-Aegon ascended the Iron Throne at the age of eleven, after losing most of his family to the unprecedented internal conflict and civil war that came to be known as the Dance of the Dragons.
+Aegon ascended the Iron Throne at the age of ten, after losing most of his family to the unprecedented internal conflict and civil war that came to be known as the Dance of the Dragons.
 Several regents and Hands ruled in Aegon's name for the first five years of his reign until the king came of age.
 During the regency numerous political schemes, plots and assassinations happened as the regents and their supporters vied for political power.

 Beginning of the Regency

 After witnessing the horrific death of his mother, Rhaenyra Targaryen, late in the war, Aegon had become a quite sullen, melancholic boy who spent days alone brooding.
 He was used as a pawn as the lords and regents of the small council all sought to gain a political stronghold.